imbesky/operating-system/PartA/Scheduling.md

 algorithms for scheduling

 - = discipline
+- decide which process to run next on context switch
+- schedules CPU requests of processes
+	- CPU request = CPU burst: CPU time used by an process in a continuous stretch
+	- if a process comes back after I/O wait, it counts as a fresh CPU burst

+#### Goal

+1. maximize utilization
+	- utilization = fraction of time that CPU is used
+2. minimize turnaround time
+3. minimize response time
+4. maximize fairness
+5. minimze overhead
+	- run process long enough to amortize cost of context switch(~ 1 microsecond)

 ### FIFO

 = FCFS, First Come First Served

-- if running time of earlier process is formidably long, the total(and everage) turnaround time will rapidly increase

 #### Convoy effect

 number of relatively-short potential consumers of a resource get queued behind a heavyweight resource consumer

+- if running time of earlier process is formidably long, the total(and everage) turnaround time will rapidly increase

 ### SJF